Quantcast

 “The position of Brooklyn borough president does not have vast powers, in fact it has very little,” Spiro said.
 “You’d have to believe that the gentleman at the airlines 10 years ago, he was the one who predicted that Eric Adams, the kid from Brownsville, who grew up in poverty, who served the city as a police officer, would one day be mayor.
 That he, as he is upgrading and giving these courtesies to Mr. Adams, that this was his plan, this was the agreement.
 It defies all logic.”

-The second reason, Spiro explained, is that accepting gratuities is not a federal crime.
-He argued that members of Congress get perks all the time without facing any consequences and that Adams was not doing anything different.
+The second reason, Spiro argued, is that the gifts Adams accepted, which he labled “gratuities,” not bribes, did not constitute a federal crime.
+He insisted members of Congress get perks all the time without facing any consequences and that Adams was not doing anything different.

 “Congressmen get upgrades,” Spiro said.
 “They get corner suites.
 They get better tables at restaurants.
 They get free appetizers.
 They have their iced tea filled up.
 That’s just what happens.
 That’s the truth.”